 The referee signals for the following purposes.
+Also, the referee's voice may not be heard, so the gesture has been clarified.

 Please remember.

-- · Start = "Hajime" or "Fight": Signal when starting the game, starting after stopping, starting after waiting. - · Wait = "Mate" or "Wait": Signal for interrupting the game - · Stop = "Yame" or "Stop": Sign of the game finish
+\cdot Start = "Hajime" or "Fight": Signal when starting the game, starting after stopping, starting after waiting.